Exploring Human Origins: Educator Workshop – Exploring Evolution for Science Educators

 10:00 am - 12:00 pm

-A half-day workshop on human evolution for classroom homeschool teachers as well as museum and nature center educators.
-Presented by Dr. Briana Pobiner and Dr. Connie Bertka of the Smithsonian institute, this workshop will feature exploration in the study of evolution and hands-on practice in presenting the Human Origins Program resources provided for each community.
-These resources include a set of five early human skull casts; classroom-tested, high-school biology teaching supplements on “What does it mean to be human?,” and a teacher resource on cultural and religious sensitivity strategies.
+A two-hour workshop on human evolution for classroom, homeschool, museum and nature center educators.
+Presented by Dr. Briana Pobiner and Dr. Lee Meadows of the Smithsonian Institute, this workshop will feature exploration in the study of evolution and hands-on practice in presenting the Human Origins Program resources provided for each community.
+These resources include a set of five early human skull casts; classroom-tested, high-school biology teaching supplements on “What does it mean to be human?” and a teacher resource on cultural and religious sensitivity strategies.

 Exploring Human Origins